How to Get a California Auto Dealer License

 Obtain a Permanent Business Location

-Depending on your type of license, you will need to:
+Depending on your type of license, your business location will need to:

-- Display a sign at a minimum of 2 square feet that meets all CVC guidelines and the CA Code of Regulations
+- Display a sign at a minimum of 2 square feet that meets all California Vehicle Code (CVC) guidelines and the CA Code of Regulations

 - Meet the minimum display area size requirements outlined in the CVC auto dealer handbook